RAND-University of Pittsburgh Health Institute

 Ateev Mehrotra

 Ateev Mehrotra (MD, University of California, San Francisco; MPH, University of California, Berkeley; MS, Epidemiology, Harvard School of Public Health) is a policy analyst at RAND and an assistant professor at the University of Pittsburgh Medical School.
 Prior to joining RAND, he worked as a researcher at the Department of Health Care Policy at Harvard Medical School and the Institute for Health Policy Studies at the University of California, San Francisco.
-His research has focused on the measurement and reporting of health care quality data.
+His research has focused on the measurement of health care quality and efficiency and the impact of innovations in health care delivery design.
 In previous work, he has evaluated the use of report cards created by employer coalitions and he recently completed as part of a Robert Wood Johnson sponsored Rewarding Results initiative an evaluation of the impact of pay-for-performance incentives on Massachusetts physician groups.
 Dr. Mehrotra is board certified in both internal medicine and pediatrics.
 He completed his residency at the Massachusetts General Hospital and Children’s Hospital of Boston.
 His clinical work has been both as a primary care physician and as an adult and pediatric hospitalist.

 John Mendeloff